 Chris’s struggle of adversity reaches a tipping point when they are forced out onto the street when Chris cannot sell enough scanners to pay the rent.
 The scene shows Chris and his son lying on the floor of the train station’s public toilets.
 His son is sleeping on him, Chris is in tears and a close up shot of his face showed the pain and emotion.
 A birds eye view angle was also taken that looked down on the scene.
 At this point in the film the viewer can see that Chris and his son are rock bottom, with no money and no place to live.
 But Chris has to maintain a positive attitude and stay strong for his son.
 These shots show this as he was only crying and upset when is son is asleep.

 Chris remains strong and doesn’t tell anyone of the position he is in.
 This is shown where the manager asks Chris to move his car and pay the meter.
 Chris only has the small amount of money left in his wallet which is only enough to pay the parking meter once.
 Chris still pays the parking meter with the money he has.
 This shows us that Chris doesn’t let the poverty stop him from helping others.
 He doesn’t let the poverty define him.
 Chris works extremely hard to fight for the job.
 This is shown where the camera angle of Chris working in the office is a close up of his face concentrating.
 Chris ends up getting the job and in that moment Chris feels that he has succeeded.
 That all of his hard work has paid off.
 “This part of my life, this part is called happiness”.
 Chris said this as the camera angle was a birds eye view of Chris walking in a crowd of people in the city.
-Chris is crying and throws his fists in the air jumping.
+Chris is crying and throws his fists in the air, jumping.
 This shot is very important to the film as it shows that he has overcome his adversity and succeeded.
 At the start of the film when Chris is trying to sell the bone density scanners he is looking at a crowd of people from the other side of the street and says: “They all looked so damn happy”.
 So the two shots at the beginning and end of the film are linked which gave greater meaning to the film.
+Another example of this is where throughout the film Chris is striding uphill but the last shot showed Chris and his son walking hand in hand down the hill that he was constantly running up.
+This also shows how Chris had achieved his goals and overcame his adversity.

 All of these texts and films show that by never losing hope and staying determined, will help you to achieve your goals and overcome any adversity.
 The reader learns through these characters experiences what it is like to overcome a very difficult situation with determination and never losing hope.
 The reader also learns that each of these characters had something that motivated them to survive and get through their adversity.
 The reader learns that if you stay determined and don’t lose hope through the adversity that you have more of a chance to succeed.